-Understood as a medical movie, Dark Victory might have been believable in 1939, but it is certainly farfetched today.
-Bette Davis play Judith Traherne, a young, rich woman with all the character flaws that might come from being rich: arrogant, spoiled, frivolous.
-Transcending all Judith’s character flaws, however, is her intensity.
-Actually, this intensity makes even her ordinary actions seem like vices.
+As a disease movie, Dark Victory might have been believable in 1939, but it is certainly far-fetched today.
+Bette Davis plays Judith Traherne, a young, rich woman with all the character flaws that might easily come from being rich: arrogant, spoiled, frivolous.
+Transcending all this, however, is her intensity, which makes even her ordinary actions seem like vices.
 Just watching her walk across a room will wear you out.
-Having a conversation with her would be exhausting, even if you just let her do all the talking.
 By way of contrast, her boyfriend, Alec, played by Ronald Reagan, is cool and relaxed.

 Dr. Steele (George Brent), who performed the brain surgery, and Dr. Parsons (Henry Travers), Judith’s family practitioner, agree not to tell Judith that she is going to die.
-We’ll skip over the ethical questions concerning their decision, made all the more suspect when Steele confides in Ann about Judith’s condition.
-Instead, we’ll consider only its dramatic function.
-After Steele and Judith fall in love and decide to get marry, she accidentally finds out about her negative prognosis.
+We have doubts about the ethics of their decision, made all the more suspect when Steele confides in Ann about Judith’s condition.
+After Steele and Judith fall in love and decide to marry, she accidentally finds out about her negative prognosis.
 She becomes angry, accusing Ann of getting Steele to marry her out of pity.

 As a result, the marriage between Steele and Judith is off, and she apparently descends into drunkenness and promiscuity, including affairs with married men.
-At least, that’s what the movie let’s us think for a while.
+At least, that’s what the movie let’s us think for a while, until it makes us aware that it is mostly malicious gossip.
 She almost has an affair with Michael (Humphrey Bogart), her horse trainer, but then realizes that this is not how she wants to spend what is left of her life.
 That is not surprising.
-As much as we might enjoy such things, most people want more out of life than that.
+Most people want more out of life than just drinking and screwing.
 Similarly, at different points in the movie, the subjects of euthanasia and suicide are broached, but quickly dismissed.
-That too is not surprising, for most people regard deliberately ending a life of suffering, one’s own or that of another, as not being the answer either.
-Living just for the sake of pleasure seems as wrong to a lot of people as deliberately dying to end suffering.
-They are just the two sides of the pleasure principle, neither of which is enough for what we want out of life.
-At least, this is the attitude of the movie.
+That too is not surprising, for most people believe that deliberately ending an unhappy life, one’s own or that of another, as not being the answer either.
+At least, that is the attitude of this movie.

 So, what is the answer?
 At first it would seem that the movie says we should live a life of deception and delusion.
 To begin with, the doctors and Ann lie to Judith about her condition, the idea being that she will be better off not knowing.
-Then, after Steele and Judith get married, they become deliberately oblivious to her illness, acting as though there is nothing wrong with her.
+Right after Steele tells Ann the truth, Judith joins them and gives Steele a present, some cufflinks “from a grateful patient,” she says.
+The act of giving him a present gives her an idea.
+She declares that it is her birthday, not literally, but figuratively, in the sense that her life has a new beginning, now that she has been cured.
+She suggests that they get together every year to celebrate, not realizing that by this time next year she will be dead.
+Though Steele and Ann think they are doing the right thing by concealing the truth from Judith, yet there seems to be something so wrong about letting her live in a fool’s paradise.
+They deprive her of dignity for the sake of a false happiness.
+Then, after Steele and Judith reconcile and get married, they become deliberately oblivious to her illness, acting as though there is nothing wrong with her.
 Finally, just as Steele gets word of an invitation to attend an important meeting in New York regarding his work, Judith experiences a dimming of her vision and realizes she will soon die.
 But she deceives her husband, encouraging him to go on without her, which he does.

 But this cannot be the answer.
 It is one thing to go on with your life without dwelling on the finality of death, but it is quite another thing live in perpetual denial.
 There is something almost desperate about their forced happiness.
 And it is untenable.
 When Michael casually refers to the prayers he has been saying for Judith, she flinches.

 All this is more believable than the disease in Dark Victory, but just barely.
-It seems a bit of a stretch that doctors in an army hospital in the jungle in Burma would be able to diagnose a kidney that is still functioning as being defective, and then give the prognosis that he will be free of symptoms for a few weeks and then die.
-However realistic all that may or may not be, it is clearly designed to serve the same function as in Dark Victory, to allow someone to face imminent death free of all symptoms or suffering.
+It seems a bit of a stretch that doctors in an army hospital in the jungle in Burma would be able to diagnose a kidney that is still functioning as being defective, and then give the prognosis that he will apparently be in good health for a few weeks and then die.
+However realistic all that may or may not be, it is clearly designed to serve the same function as in Dark Victory, to allow someone to face imminent death free of all symptoms.

 Colonel Dunn has not told him, however, much in the way that the doctors in Dark Victory decide not tell Judith.
 And just as the doctors in Dark Victory told Ann about Judith’s prognosis, Dunn tells the men in the ward about Lachie, and he asks the men to keep the secret as well and to be extra nice to him.
 Once again, we have to wonder about the questionable ethics of not telling the patient that he is going to die, and then telling others who are not even related to him about his terminal disease.
 And just as Judith has no family when she is diagnosed with her disease, so too does Lachie have no family, “no ties.”
 Because of this, Dunn has decided not to let Lachie go back home to Scotland as he so dearly wants.
 Instead, Dunn has taken it upon himself to decide that Lachie will be better off if he is kept in this hospital, surrounded by men who have been ordered to be friends with him.